The CRISTA Camps Internship Program

 Males share a cabin at Miracle Ranch.
 The cabin comes equipped with 1 shower, 1 toilet, 3 sinks, twin bunk beds, couches, dressers, and under bed storage.
 Cabins are heated in the winter but do not have air conditioning.
 While at Island Lake, males will stay in the 3 bedroom (twin beds), 2 bath staff house with kitchen, washer and dryer, winter heating, and no air conditioner.

 Females live in Sweetwater at Miracle Ranch, a dorm style housing unit.
-Interns and gap years will have at least one roommate.
+Interns will have at least one roommate.
 Rooms come equipped with twin bunk beds, dressers, and hanging storage.
 The community bathrooms and lounge are shared spaces.
 Sweetwater lounge includes a freezer/fridge, coffee maker, sink, and sitting area.
 Dorms are heated in the winter but do not have air conditioning.
 While at Island Lake, females will stay in the 3 bedroom (twin beds), 2 bath staff house with kitchen, washer and dryer, winter heating, and no air conditioner.

 Food & Meals